 What should you do?
-To be safe, especially in the few states where filing an application for unemployment means you’re saying you’re available to work full time, you may want to consider not applying for disability benefits until your unemployment benefits run out, or at least amending the date you say you became disabled (your “alleged onset date”) until after your unemployment benefits have stopped.
+To be safe, especially in the few states where filing an application for unemployment means you’re saying you’re available to work full time, some disablity applicants wait to apply for disability benefits until their unemployment benefits run out.
+Others change the date they say they became disabled (their “alleged onset date”) until after their unemployment benefits have stopped.
 (However, by doing this, you could be giving up a large sum of money, so it’s best to talk about this with a disability lawyer before deciding to amend your disability onset date.)

-If you have collected unemployment benefits and you attend an appeal hearing, be prepared to explain why you’re collecting, or collected, unemployment benefits.
-The judge may ask what jobs you applied for while you were collecting unemployment (and whether they were similar to your old job).
-If the jobs were ones that your limitations say you aren’t capable of doing (for instance, a job requiring heavy lifting), you may have a problem.
+If you have collected unemployment benefits and you attend an appeal hearing, be prepared to explain why you’re collecting unemployment benefits, or why you collected them recently.
+The judge may ask what jobs you applied for while you were collecting unemployment (and will be checking if they were similar to your old job).
+If the jobs were ones that your stated limitations say you aren’t capable of doing (for instance, a job requiring heavy lifting), you may have a problem.
 You may want to offer to amend your alleged onset date to a date after you stopped collecting unemployment benefits.

-Likewise, if you applied for a full-time sedentary work but are telling the judge you can’t sustain full-time work, you may have a problem.
+Likewise, if you applied for a full-time desk job but are telling the judge you can’t sustain any full-time work, you may also have a problem.
 You could argue that you probably could not have been able to sustain full-time work for more than a few weeks without great pain or other symptoms or without getting fired.
-As federal judges have stated in the past, “A desire to work does not mean that a claimant can actually work, and “Receipt of unemployment insurance benefits does not prove ability to work.”
+As federal judges have stated in the past, “A desire to work does not mean that a claimant can actually work," and “Receipt of unemployment insurance benefits does not prove ability to work.”